4Source/settings-profiles-obsidian-plugin/README.md

 # Admittance
 ### Access file outside vault
-Is requiered to save setting profiles at a global space so they could be accessed from different vaults.
+Is required to save setting profiles at a global space so they could be accessed from different vaults.

 # Contribution
 Feel free to contribute.